0yzh/boilerplate/README.md

 - `stage` contains the compiled nunjucks and LESS->CSS files.

-- `build` contains the final HTML with rendered nunjucks data and inlined CSS / -premailer styles: `boilerplate/src/build/index.html`. **This is the final HTML code you will copy and paste into your Gamma message.**
+- `build` contains the final HTML with rendered nunjucks data and inlined CSS / -premailer styles: `boilerplate/src/build/index.html`. **This is the HTML code you will copy and paste into your Gamma message.**

 ## Using layouts and partials